 The telephoto equivalent of the 18-55, the Fujifilm 55-200 can be found for sub-$400.

 An instant classic.
 The XF 23mm f1.4 WR is sharp, has beautiful sunstars, and its bokeh is magical.

 Everything I said about the 23mm, but at the 33mm f1.4 ‘s focal length.

 - Fujifilm XF 50mm F1

 One of the few F1 lenses in the world that also has autofocus.
-However, with that 75mm FF focal length, how do you control your depth of field?
+However, with that 75mm FF focal length, you are going to have a very shallow depth of field.

 - Fujifilm XF 56mm F1.2 WR

 A refresh of the original 56mm f1.2.
 This lens is now weather-resistant and has a closer focusing distance.
 (50cm)